shengyanli1982/tripwire/README.md

 #### 2.1.2.
 Methods

--   `New`: Create a new tripwire object.
+-   `NewGoogleBreaker`: Create a new google breaker object.
--   `Stop`: Stop the circuit breaker operation.
+-   `Stop`: Stop the google breaker operation.
 -   `DoWithFallbackAcceptable`: Execute a function with fallback and acceptable functions.
 -   `DoWithFallback`: Execute a function with a fallback function.
 -   `DoWithAcceptable`: Execute a function with an acceptable function.